pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/1-add-gpu-node.md

-# 🎮 Add GPU Node to Cluster
+# 📈 Scale Worker Node

-To enable GPU-accelerated workloads in your OpenShift cluster, you need to add GPU worker nodes.
-This activity will guide you through adding a GPU node to your cluster, which is essential for running LLM inference and other GPU-intensive workloads.
+To ensure you have sufficient resources to run the workshop activities, you need to scale your OpenShift cluster by adding additional worker nodes.
+This activity will guide you through scaling worker nodes in your cluster.

 ## Objectives

 In this activity, you will:

-* Understand the requirements for GPU nodes in OpenShift
+* Understand the resource requirements for the workshop
-* Add a GPU worker node to your cluster
+* Scale worker nodes in your OpenShift cluster
-* Verify that the GPU node is available and properly configured
+* Verify that the additional nodes are available and ready
-* Install and configure the GPU Operator

 ## Prerequisites

 * You have admin access to your OpenShift cluster
-* You have access to your cloud provider (AWS, Azure, GCP) to provision GPU instances
+* You have access to your cloud provider (AWS, Azure, GCP) to provision instances
 * Your cluster has the necessary permissions to create new nodes

-## Add GPU Node to Cluster
+## Scale Worker Nodes

-### Step 1: Determine GPU Requirements
+### Step 1: Check Current Cluster Resources

-Before adding a GPU node, determine your requirements:

-* **GPU Type**: For this workshop, we recommend NVIDIA L4 GPUs (cost-effective, good for inference)
-* **Instance Type**: AWS `g6.8xlarge` (24GB L4 NVIDIA, 32 vCPUs, 128 GiB memory)
-* **Storage**: Ensure adequate storage for model files and data

-### Step 2: Add GPU Node via Machine Set (AWS Example)

-?> **Note** The exact method for adding nodes depends on your cloud provider.
-This example uses AWS Machine Sets.
+Before scaling, check your current cluster resources:

 1. Login to your OpenShift cluster: